Taking on retail manager responsibilities is a big job at any time but especially during the holidays.

 Mind you, I had no training to become a retail store manager and hadn't even been an assistant store manager.
 I had sold product really well.
 I showed up on time.
 I pitched in.
 I got good reviews and had loyal customers, but that work experience hadn't prepared me for managing people or what the season would be like as a manager.

-If that’s you, I’m going to share with you eleven secrets of a successful Christmas season.
+If that's you, I'm going to share with you eleven secrets of a successful Christmas season.
 Think of this time in your life like getting a bachelor's degree in running a store.
 If you're a veteran store manager, these tips should remind you of what's about to happen and help you make your sales goals.

 It’s fun, customers will surprise you.
 You’ll meet the couple out shopping and the guy really wants something, but his wife will say no, then give you a sign, return to pick it up and tell you after the holiday how surprised he was when he unwrapped it.
 Holiday shoppers can still be fun, even with all the stressors of the season.

 2. But customers may lie to you.
 You’ll probably have at least one customer tell you, “One of your salespeople said it was on sale for half-off,” and then make a scene demanding that price.
 Don’t automatically believe the customer, but never assume your crew is automatically in the wrong or publicly berate them.
 Go in the back and discuss it with the employee and then service the customer.